iurnus/scripps_kaust_model_doc/limitations/index.rst

   developers are still trying to make the code to cover all the modeling conditions in MITgcm.
 - The WRF implements are based on WRF I/O streams.
 The implementations may change the I/O streams of WRF (io_esmf) and disable the modeling of some cases in the WRF tutorial.
+- The start/stop time of MITgcm, WRF, and ESMF are set up separately.
+If they are not consistent, there might be errors reported.
+For example, if the stop time in MITgcm is earlier than ESMF, the diagnostic package will first report an error and stops the coupled run.

 Known issues
 ============